 Betta fish prefer slightly more acidic water.
 The dark water in their natural habitat is caused by millions of leaves falling into waterways.
 As the leaves break down, they release tannins (tannic acid) which make the water dark brown.

 We can do this in an aquarium by using Indian almond leaves which can lower the pH to the desired level.

-Provide right amount and quality of food
+Provide the right amount and quality of food

 Provide food that’s high in protein and fiber.
 Betta fish need a high protein diet because they are carnivores.
-Insects, worms, mosquito larvae, and small crustaceans form their diet in their natural habitat.
+Insects, worms, mosquito larvae, and small crustaceans from their diet in their natural habitat.
 Some bettas won’t even eat regular tropical fish flakes high in carbs.

 While betta pellets are a smart start, you should also be incorporating freeze-dried, frozen, or live bloodworms and brine shrimp to provide all the nutrients they need.
-Food made specifically for bettas are great as it has taken into consideration the natural diet of the fish and has mimicked the fish’s natural requirements.
+Food made specifically for bettas is great as it has taken into consideration the natural diet of the fish and has mimicked the fish’s natural requirements.

 Overfeeding is one problem in betta fish.
 Avoid overfeeding them, because it can lead to complications too.
 Constipation is a huge problem for pet betta which is usually caused by too much food.

 Feeding 2 to 3 pellets once a day will be just fine.
 Feed the amount your Betta can eat within 2 minutes.
-A fasting day once a week can be set in schedule to allow the digestive system of your Betta fish pet some time out.
+A fasting day once a week can be set in the schedule to allow the digestive system of your Betta fish pet some time out.